manuelkiessling/hands-blocks-cannons/docs/DEPLOYMENT.md

 ## Security Notes

 - The `docker-cli-wrapper.sh` script restricts Docker access to only the commands needed
-- Container names must match `hbc-session-*` pattern
+- Container names must match `session-*` pattern
-- Only the `hbc-game-session` image can be run
+- Only app-specific game session images can be run (e.g., `blocks-cannons-game-session`)
 - The wrapper script validates all commands before execution (this is the primary security mechanism)
 - Game sessions are isolated in their own containers
 - The lobby container runs as root to access the Docker socket, but the wrapper script provides command restrictions